realpython/python-guide/docs/writing/structure.rst

 To keep in line with the style guide, keep module names short, lowercase, and be sure to avoid using special symbols like the dot (.) or question mark (?).
 So a file name like :file:`my.spam.py` is one you should avoid!
-Naming this way will interfere with the way python looks for modules.
+Naming this way will interfere with the way Python looks for modules.

-In the case of `my.spam.py` python expects to find a :file:`spam.py` file in a folder named :file:`my` which is not the case.
+In the case of `my.spam.py` Python expects to find a :file:`spam.py` file in a folder named :file:`my` which is not the case.
 There is an
-`example <http://docs.python.org/tutorial/modules.html#packages>`_ of how the dot notation should be used in the python docs.
+`example <http://docs.python.org/tutorial/modules.html#packages>`_ of how the dot notation should be used in the Python docs.

 If you'd like you could name it as :file:`my_spam.py` but even our friend the underscore should not be seen often in module names.